By Padraic Halpin and Philip Blenkinsop

-Since leaving the EU last year Britain has delayed the introduction of some planned border checks that were designed to avoid the need for a hard frontier between Northern Ireland and EU member Ireland.
+Since leaving the EU last year Britain has delayed the introduction of some border checks that were designed to avoid the need for a hard frontier between Northern Ireland and EU member Ireland.